bigfix/developer.bigfix.com/site/reference/types/string-with-multiplicity.md

 # type: string with multiplicity

-The &lt;string with multiplicity&lt; inspectors deal with arrays of strings, allowing you to extract unique strings and count them.
+The &lt;string with multiplicity&gt; inspectors deal with arrays of strings, allowing you to extract unique strings and count them.

 # multiplicity of &lt;string with multiplicity&gt; : integer